This is my complete guide to accounting automation in 2022.

 MindBridge has been helping to automate the work auditors have been doing for years by scanning 100% of the data, rather than just a sample, to spot potential issues.

-But over and above its use to improve operational efficiency and reduce mundane tasks in the audit profession, the tool can also be used to help companies spot errors and risks in the books as well.
+But over and above its use to improve operational efficiency and reduce mundane accounting tasks in the audit profession, the tool can also be used to help companies spot errors and risks in the books as well.

 Here’s a good video of how MindBridge works in action: